frankuleiz/alx-system_engineering-devops/0x00-shell_basics/README.md

- a script that prints the absolute path name of the current working directory Display the contents list of your current directory changes the working directory to the user’s home directory Display current directory contents in a long format Display current directory contents, including hidden files (starting with .).
-Use the long format Displays content of the current directory in long,digits and hidden Create a script that creates a directory named my_first_directory in the /tmp/ directory
+A script that prints the absolute path name of the current working directory Display the contents list of your current directory Changes the working directory to the user’s home directory Display current directory contents in a long format Display current directory contents, including hidden files (starting with .).
+Use the long format Displays content of the current directory in long,digits and hidden Create a script that creates a directory named my first directory in the /tmp/ directory Move the file betty